simonschoelly/SimpleValueGraphs.jl/docs/src/graphtypes.md

 One can also initialize a graph from a LightGraphs `SimpleGraph` or `SimpleDiGraph`.
 If edge values are specified (with the `edgeval_types` keyword) we also need an initializer for edge values.
-We do that by using the `edgeval_initializer` keyword argument which can be either `undef` or a function `(s, d) -> values` that takes a source and target vertex and and return a tuple or named tuple of edge values.
+We do that by using the `edgeval_init` keyword argument which can be either `undef` or a function `(s, d) -> values` that takes a source and target vertex and and return a tuple or named tuple of edge values.
 The constructor takes care that it calls this function only with `s <= d`  for undirected graphs, so that we do not have to worry